Land Assembly & Land Owner Engagement

 Talking & working with your neighbours

 GCA is continuing with its appointment by Hobsons Bay City, to engage and work with the 200+ landowners of the Burns Road Industrial Estate, Altona.
-By the close of 2017, the Burns Road Land Owners Group was officially formalised as an incorporated association and, with a membership of 47% of the estate and, with the ongoing guidance and support of GCA the land owners group is working collaboratively towards the next stage.
+By the close of 2017, the Burns Road Land Owners Group was officially formalised as an Incorporated Association.
+With a current membership of 47%+ of the Estate and, with the ongoing guidance and support of GCA the land owners group is working collaboratively to unlock the development potential of the Estate.